Overseeing Reception Conditions

-Standards for living conditions
+Standards for Living Conditions

-Reception conditions mean, in other words, the treatment given by a country to asylum-seekers from the moment they lodge their application for asylum.
-Reception conditions include access to information at the border, living conditions in the refugee centers, access to legal counseling, access to education, to medical care, to employment, the length of the asylum procedure or the freedom of movement.
+Reception conditions refer to the treatment given by a country to asylum-seekers from the moment they apply for asylum, and include access to information at the border, humane conditions in refugee centres, legal counselling, education, medical care, employment, timely asylum procedures, and freedom of movement.